mdn/content/files/en-us/web/http/headers/range/index.md

 {{HTTPSidebar}}

-The **`Range`** HTTP request header indicates the part of a document that the server should return.
-Several parts can be requested with one `Range` header at once, and the server may send back these ranges in a multipart document.
+The **`Range`** HTTP request header indicates the parts of a document that the server should return.
+Several parts can be requested at the same time in one `Range` header, and the server may send back these ranges in a multipart document.
 If the server sends back ranges, it uses the {{HTTPStatus("206", "206 Partial Content")}} for the response.
 If the ranges are invalid, the server returns the {{HTTPStatus("416", "416 Range Not Satisfiable")}} error.
 The server can also ignore the `Range` header and return the whole document with a {{HTTPStatus("200")}} status code.

 <table class="properties">
   <tbody>